PyJobShop/PSPLIB/README.md

 - Resource-Constrained Multi Project Scheduling Problem (RCMPSP)
 - Resource-Constrained Project Scheduling Problem with Minimal and Maximal Time Lags (RCPSP/max)

-`psplib` only depends on `numpy` and can be installed in the usual way:
+`psplib` has no dependencies and can be installed in the usual way:

 ```
 pip install psplib